dolanske/huejs/README.md

 Huge props to Evan Uou and the whole vue.js team for inspiring me to create my own framework.
 These guys rock and I love what they are working on.
 I hope in the future I can create something that could compare to one of these awesome projects.

-NOTE: This framework is a passion project and is not intended for commercial use.
+**NOTE**: This framework is a passion project and is not intended for commercial use.
 But I encourage you to try it out and please, PLEASE report any issue or suggestion you might have.
 I am trying to learn and your feedback means the world to me.
 Thank you.

 ---